Online AutoML: An adaptive AutoML framework for online learning: Experiment design

 \subsection{OAML configuration}

 OAML can be run with different settings that can be adjusted based on the application requirements or preferences.
-The initial batch size, $n_0$ and sliding window size $n_s$ determine how much data is fed into the automated pipeline design process.
-In this paper, we use $5000$ for both values.
-The AutoML budget, $t_{max}$, is set to $600$ seconds as aligned with the batch size.
+The online learning system we assume relaxes the single pass assumption since we do keep a sliding window of data for pipeline search.
+Still we do restrict kept memory against the infinite flow of data.
+The initial batch size, $n_0$, and sliding window size, $n_s$, determine how much data is fed into the automated pipeline design process.
+In this paper, we use $5000$ for both values as a result of initial ablation studies with different streams.
+Optimal data memory is related to the existence of drift in data, the storage capacity and speed requirements of the system, and its effect on the search algorithm performance.
+Hence, they should be considered for application specific selection.
+The AutoML budget, $t_{max}$, is set to $600$ seconds, as aligned with the batch size.
+We prioritize predictive performance over speed yet OAML can further be adjusted for a faster system by parallel processing of the online learning and automl modules.
+The online learning module can be kept running with the anytime model while automl searches for a better pipeline.
 OAML allows choosing among several online learning metrics.
 In our experiments, the performance metric is set to prequential accuracy for both the pipeline search ($M_a$) and online learning phase ($M_o$).
-The search algorithm, $OAML_{Search}$, can be \textit{Asynchronous Evolutionary Optimization}, \textit{Random Search} or \textit{Asynchronous Successive Halving (ASHA)}.
-We mainly use the evolutionary search algorithm for evaluating the performance of OAML, yet we also conduct experiments to compare different choices for the search algorithm.
+As for the search algorithm, we mainly use an evolutionary search algorithm for evaluating the performance of OAML because of its adaptation capability with drifting data \citep{Celik2021}, yet we also conduct experiments to compare different choices for the search algorithm.
 The drift detection algorithm is set to EDDM due to its precision in detecting both gradual and abrupt drift, as explained in Section~\ref{OnlineLearning}.
-In order to decrease our dependency on the drift detector, the alternative trigger for pipeline search, $Max_{train}$ is set to $50000$ samples, considering size of the data streams.
+In order to decrease our dependency on the drift detector, the alternative trigger for pipeline search, $Max_{train}$ is set to $50000$ samples, considering the size of the data streams.